exegesis-js/exegesis/docs/Exegesis Plugins.md

 import * as semver from 'semver';

 function makeExegesisPlugin({apiDoc}) {
   // Verify the apiDoc is an OpenAPI 3.x.x document, because this plugin
-    // doesn't know how to handle anything else. if(!apiDoc.openapi) {
+  // doesn't know how to handle anything else. if (!apiDoc.openapi) {
     throw new Error("OpenAPI definition is missing 'openapi' field");
   }
-    if(!semver.satisfies(apiDoc.openapi, '>=3.0.0 <4.0.0')) {
+  if (!semver.satisfies(apiDoc.openapi, '>=3.0.0 <4.0.0')) {
     throw new Error(`OpenAPI version ${apiDoc.openapi} not supported`);
   }

   // Can make modifications to apiDoc at this point, such as adding new
   // routes, or modifying documentation - whatever you want to do.
 Just
   // keep in mind that other plugins might make changes, also, either before
   // or after this.
 If you need the "final" apiDoc, see `preCompile`.

-    // Return an ExegesisPluginInstance.
+  // Return an ExegesisPluginInstance. return {
-    return {
     // Called exactly once, before Exegesis "compiles" the API document.
     // Plugins must not modify apiDoc here. preCompile({apiDoc, options}) {
     }

     // Called before routing.
 Note that the context hasn't been created yet,
     // so you just get a raw `req` and `res` object here. preRouting({req, res}) {
     }

     // Called immediately after the routing phase.
 Note that this is
     // called before Exegesis verifies routing was valid - the
     // `pluginContext.api` object will have information about the
     // matched route, but will this information may be incomplete.
     // For example, for OAS3 we may have matched a route, but not
     // matched an operation within the route.
 Or we may have matched
     // an operation but that operation may have no controller defined.
     // (If we failed to match a route at all, this will not be called.)
     //
     // If your API added a route to the API document, this function is a
     // good place to write a reply.
     //
     // Note that calling `pluginContext.getParams()` or `pluginContext.getRequestBody()`
     // will throw here if routing was not successful. postRouting(pluginContext) {
     }

     // Called for each request, after security phase and before input
     // is parsed and the controller is run.
 This is a good place to
     // do extra security checks.
 The `exegesis-plugin-roles` plugin,
     // for example, generates a 403 response here if the authenticated
     // user has insufficient privliedges to access this path.
     //
     // Note that this function will not be called if a previous pluing
     // has already written a response.
     postSecurity(pluginContext) {
     }

     // Called immediately after the controller has been run, but before
     // any response validation.
 This is a good place to do custom
     // response validation.
 If you have to deal with something weird
     // like XML, this is where you'd handle it.
     //
     // This function can modify the contents of the response. postController(context) {
     }

     // Called after the response validation step.
 This is the last step before
     // the response is converted to JSON and written to the output. postResponseValidation(context) {
     }
   };
 }

 export default function plugin(options) {
   return {
     info: {
       // This should match the name of your npm package.
       name: 'exegesis-plugin-example'
     },
     makeExegesisPlugin
   };
 }
 ```